Freiling87/CCU/CCU/Scratchpad.md

 - Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 #	CT	Traits
 ##		C	Interaction
-###			C	00 Button Persistence
-A few of them still appear after one-use options.
-See that they disappear when they would in vanilla
 ###			C	Administer Blood Bag
 Vanilla persists, this is mostly complete
 ####		C	Missing Extra Text on button